mavericks065/jekyll-now/_posts/2021-02-21-A-basic-kotlin-script.md

 In Kotlin, we don't need to have classes since functions are first class citizens.
 We created our functions in a kotlin file as simply as that.

-As Http client we opted for the `HttpClient` from the JDK 11.
+For the Http client we opted for the `HttpClient` from the JDK 11.
 These clients usually follow the same logic whatever library you use, they are created through a builder and can be used to configure per-client state, we can set the preferred protocol version: HTTP/1.1 or HTTP/2.
 This Http client is pretty convenient, the requests can be sent synchronously or asynchronously.

 Instantiation of our http client: